MiguelTolino/Turbo_typing/README.md

 # Turbo_typing
 How fast can you type a certain number of words on your keyboard?

-This game was make in C and it will run on your Terminal.
+This game was made in C and it will run on your Terminal.

 ## Game Description